-Bon Voyage!
-From the team at Brisbane Airport.
+Safe Travels, from the team at Brisbane Airport. ✈️

-All that stands between you and your international flight are three simple steps - and we promise you’ll be on the plane and making plans for your in-flight entertainment in no time.
+Now, all that stands between you and your international flight are two simple steps - and we promise you’ll be on the plane and making plans for your in-flight entertainment in no time.

 It’s compulsory for all departing passengers to undertake a security screening of their body and belongings before travel.